Perrishnikov/Salsify-Pipeify-v2/readme.md

 ~~Accepts all columns, but only checks for errors on...~~ Once verified, can either be exported for a client or the corrected version can be reimported back into Salsify.

+[] Allow/ account for UPC with PARTCODE
+[] ENHANCE: Mouseover error and warning conditions.
 Export for customers
 (Apply hidden columns)
 (By Parsing Option)